flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - "what is the next thing", in the sense of Einstein in 1904, is not something that this level of AI can solve.
         - [[JM]] unclear on whether LLMs can only regurgigate known things or can actually improve on them -- compare with e.g. alphago coming up with novel moves
     - [[Michael Grossman]] podcast: https://a16z.simplecast.com/episodes/a-true-second-brain-xrODaBD2
+        - being able to take notes over years and put them into a model which you can then query/search
+        - a certain type of note taking will be much more useful than in the old days
+        - surfacing the note that somebody you trust has shared with you is what's golden
 - chat / link dump
     - https://medium.com/intelliboosters/is-tiago-fortes-build-a-second-brain-still-relevant-in-the-age-of-chatgpt-b7a7c5e8637c
     - https://youtu.be/UvYcunuF3Eo?si=_rabLEL9qXVcg1sB